Protecting the rights of religious minorities

 - Provision of sub-grants for civil society to implement small projects promoting inter-faith understanding possibly through the use of the arts.

-What have some of our results been so far?
+What have some of our results been?

 A 7-week online course called ‘Minority Rights Advocacy Toolkit’ was designed to facilitate an understanding of minority rights concepts and how to apply minority rights mechanism to protect the rights of persons belonging to minorities.
 Learn more about the course >